KolipakaRamesh/kolipakaramesh/README.md

 ## Hi there, I'm Kolipaka Ramesh 👋

 ## Technical Lead | Full Stack Developer | AI/ML Enthusiast
+Technical Lead and Full Stack Developer with 15 years of experience delivering scalable, high-quality software solutions.
+Skilled in leading teams and managing end-to-end development across diverse technologies.
+Currently expanding expertise in AI and Machine Learning to build intelligent, future-ready applications.
+Passionate about innovation, collaboration, and driving business value through technology.

 Here are some ideas to get you started: